wavesu/wavesu/README.md

 👋 Hi, I’m @wavesu
-👀 I’m interested in learning github an ChatGPT!
+👀 I’m interested in learning github, Python and LLM's like ChatGPT!